UH-232

 UH-232 ((+)-UH232) is a drug which acts as a subtype selective mixed agonist-antagonist for dopamine receptors, acting as a weak partial agonist at the D3 subtype, and an antagonist at D2Sh autoreceptors on dopaminergic nerve terminals.
-This causes dopamine release in the brain and has a stimulant effect, as well as blocking the behavioural effects of cocaine.
+It causes dopamine release in the brain and has a stimulant effect, as well as blocking the behavioural effects of cocaine.
 It may also serve as a 5-HT2A receptor agonist, based on animal studies.

 It was investigated in clinical trials for the treatment of schizophrenia, but unexpectedly caused symptoms to become worse.

 (+)-AJ76

 The N-monopropyl derivative (+)-AJ76 is an active metabolite of UH-232 and has practically identical effects.